pivotal-cf/docs-pks/upgrade-scenarios.hbs.md

 ## <a id="antrea"></a>TKGI on vSphere (Antrea Networking)

-When upgrading a Tanzu Kubernetes Grid Integrated Edition environment on vSphere with Antrea networking, you can choose to upgrade any of the following:
+When upgrading a {{  vars.product }} environment on vSphere with Antrea networking, you can choose to upgrade any of the following:

 * TKGI only, optionally including Kubernetes clusters